uyamazak/hcep-pdf-server/README.md

 <https://github.com/GoogleChrome/puppeteer>

 ## Running on Google App Engine Supported (beta)
-You can also run this on Google App Engine, instead of Docker container.
+Instead of Docker container, You can also run this on Google App Engine.
 Please use app.yaml and edit it for your purpose.

 ```